 A Step-by-step guide to leasing your property

 Step 1.
 Who to inform if you want to lease a property

 If you are currently paying off your mortgage, you will need to inform your mortgage provider with the details of your lease agreement.
 This could be of benefit as there may be ways you can improve upon your mortgage repayments based on the terms of your lease.

->

-> In some states, you will require a rental licence to lease your property.
+In some states, you will require a rental license to lease your property.
 This will depend on your state and district, as well as the type of occupancy and ownership of your property.
-Some states may require you to licence your property as a small business.
-Check with your local city council offices for more information regarding the type of licence you need.
+Some states may require you to license your property as a small business.
+Check with your local city council offices for more information regarding the type of license you need.

->

-> Step 2.
+Step 2.
 Know the law